chunky-dev/docs/ChunkyDocs/docs/getting_started/configuring_chunky_launcher.md

 - `Memory limit (MiB)`: Changes the amount of RAM that is allocated to Chunky.
 The default is 1024 MiB; however, it is highly recommended that you raise this value to better reflect the amount of memory in your system.
 Please take into account that the operating system and other applications will also require some memory, so don't over-set this.
 If Chunky fails to launch if this is raised past 2000 MiB, double-check that your Java installation is 64-bit.

 - `Always open Launcher`: Changes whether the Launcher is shown when starting Chunky.
-It is recommended that this remain enabled.
-It is possible to access the launcher again via the command line or an [option in Chunky](../../reference/user_interface/right_panel_controls/options#controls), but doing so is slightly more complicated.
+If it becomes disabled, it is possible to access the launcher again via the command line or an [option in Chunky](../../reference/user_interface/right_panel_controls/options#controls).
+This is slightly more complicated, however, so it is recommended to keep this option enabled.

+- `Cancel`: Closes the Chunky Launcher.

+- `Launch`: Attempts to launch the selected version of Chunky with the options set in the Launcher.

 ---